 Wind Resistance

 There’s nothing quite as sharp as a cold alpine wind.
-Making a fabric that is wind-resistant is pretty easy.
+Making a wind-resistant fabric is pretty easy.
 Making one that is wind-resistant and breathes well, that’s a lot harder.

 Jacket Insulation